ankitgaur746/Online-Blogging-System/README.md

 mongod --dbpath=./db

-Start the project by command
+Start the project by command by opening another terminal.

 node app.js